-7. Click Save Current Configuration to save the information to the AR Server.The current configuration will be displayed in the Configuration List table.
+Click Save Current Configuration to save the information to the AR System server.The current configuration will be displayed in the Configuration List table.

-To configure AR System server to use LDAP to authenticate
+To configure AR System server to use LDAP authentication

-After providing the LDAP information in the LDAP configuration form the AR System server needs to be configured to work with the AREA LDAP plug-in for authentication, Please follow the below steps for the same.
+After providing the LDAP information in the LDAP configuration form, the AR System server needs to be configured to work with the AREA LDAP plug-in for authentication, as described in the following steps.